hullchar/hullchar/README.md

 - 👋 Hi, I’m @hullchar
-- 👀 I’m currently learning about data analysis via Coursera.
+- 👀 I’m currently learning Python and Advanced Data Analytics
-- 💞️ I’m looking to collaborate on entry level projects and grow my data skills.
+- 💞️ I’m looking to collaborate on entry-level projects and grow my data skills.

 <!---
 hullchar/hullchar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.